B-Hash21/ELK-Project-1/README.md

 - _ What is the main advantage of automating configuration with Ansible? `It saves time and resuces amount of human error`.

 The playbook implements the following tasks:
-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
+- _ In 3-5 bullets, explain the steps of the ELK installation play.
 E.g., install Docker; download image; etc._
 - `Install docker, install pip3`
 - `Install docker python module`
 - `Change memory usage, download and launch docker elk container,enable service on docker`